paulynompico/paulynompico/README.md

 ### Hello!
 I'm Paulyn, a junior web developer~ 😎

-- 🔭 I’m doing small personal projects to improve my skills
+- 🔭 I’m currently working on a passion project -- a video game
 - 🌱 I’m regularly doing coding challenges in different programming languages
 ###
 - ⚡ Fun fact: I'm part of a game dev team, called The Useless Team.
 We participate in game jams and I like being both an illustrator and a programmer (❁´◡`❁)